Pelagius: Diospolis

-A few months later in December of 415, another synod in synod in Diospolis (Lydda) under the bishop of Cæsarea was called by two deposed bishops who came to the Holy Land.
-However, neither bishop attended for unrelated reasons and Orosius had left after consultation with Bishop John.
+A few months later in December of 415, at the synod of Diospolis (Lydda) under the bishop of Cæsarea was called by two deposed bishops who came to the Holy Land.
+For unrelated reasons, neither bishop attended, and Orosius left after consultation with Bishop John.
 Pelagius explained to the synod that he did believe God was necessary for salvation because every human is created by God.
 He also claimed that many works of Celestius did not represent his own views.
-He showed letters of recommendation by other authoritative figures including Augustine himself, who for all their disagreements, thought highly of Pelagius' character.
+He showed letters of recommendation by other authoritative figures, including Augustine himself—who, for all their disagreements, thought highly of Pelagius's character.

-The Synod of Diospolis therefore concluded: "Now since we have received satisfaction in respect of the charges brought against the monk Pelagius in his presence and since he gives his assent to sound doctrines but condemns and anathematises those contrary to the faith of the Church, we adjudge him to belong to the communion of the Catholic Church."
+The Synod of Diospolis therefore concluded: "Now since we have received satisfaction in respect of the charges brought against the monk Pelagius in his presence, and since he gives his assent to sound doctrines but condemns and anathematises those contrary to the faith of the Church, we adjudge him to belong to the communion of the Catholic Church."

 Teachings

 Manichaeism stressed that the spirit was God-created, while material substance was corrupt and evil.
-Theologian Gerald Bonner felt that part of Pelagius' analysis was an over-reaction to Manicheanism.
-Pelagius held that everything created by God was good, therefore, he could not see how God had made humans fallen creatures.
-(Augustine's teaching on the Fall of Adam was not a settled doctrine at the time the Augustinian/Pelagian dispute began.)
-The Pelagians accused Augustine of bringing Manichaeian theology into the Christian church, which Augustine himself denied.
+Theologian Gerald Bonner felt that Pelagius's purported views were in part an "over-reaction" to Manicheanism.
+Pelagius held that everything created by God was good, therefore, he "could not see" how God had made humans fallen creatures.
+The Pelagians accused Augustine of bringing Manichaean theology into the Christian church, which Augustine himself denied.

-The view that mankind can avoid sinning, and that humans can freely choose to obey God's commandments, stands at the core of Pelagian teaching.
+The view that mankind can avoid sinning, and that humans can freely choose to obey God's commandments, is held to have stood at the core of Pelagian teaching.
 Pelagius stressed human autonomy and freedom of the will; an illustration of Pelagius' views on man's "moral ability" not to sin can be found in his Letter to Demetrias.

 For Pelagius, "grace" consisted of the gift of free will, the Law of Moses, and the teachings of Jesus.
 According to Augustine, Pelagians saw baptism of infants as useless because they had no sin.
-Celestius, who was a disciple of Pelagius, also denied original sin and the necessity of infant baptism for salvation.
+Celestius, who was a disciple of Pelagius, also was to have denied original sin and the necessity of infant baptism for salvation.